PaddlePaddle/PaddleDetection/configs/deepsort/README.md

 - [Appendix](#Appendix)

 ## Introduction
 [DeepSORT](https://arxiv.org/abs/2007.12099) is basicly the same with SORT but added a CNN model to extract features in image of human part bounded by a detector.
-We use YOLOv3 which is trained on pedestrian dataset to generate boxes instead of Faster R-CNN, and select 'PCB_plus_dropout_pyramid' as the ReID model.
+We use YOLOv3 which is trained on pedestrian dataset to generate boxes instead of Faster R-CNN, and select 'PCBPlusDropoutPyramid' as the ReID model.
 Meanwhile, we support to load the boxes from result files instead of the detector.

 ## Model Zoo